suchard-group/incomplete_measurements/README.md

     * From the command line, type `java -version`.
     * The output should start with `java version "1.8.0_<other numbers>"`.
     * If java is not installed or the wrong version of java is installed, please follow the instructions [here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+    * Note that if a different version of Java is already installed, you will probably be able to run all of the xml.
+If you encounter problems, you can update your version of Java later.
 2. Ensure you have `git` installed.
     * From the command line, type `git --version`.
 The version of git should be returned.
     * If `git` is not installed, you can find directions to install it [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).